 AWS is accessed over the public Internet, so it is important to apply appropriate security measures when running Bitbucket Server in AWS.
 See Best practices for securing Bitbucket in AWS for security guidance on a range of security topics, including Amazon Virtual Private Cloud (VPC), Security Groups, and SSL.

 If you are using the CloudFormation template, these settings are already included.
-Otherwise, please see Recommendations for running Bitbucket in AWS.
+Otherwise, see Infrastructure recommendations for enterprise Bitbucket instances on AWS.